Safety-Gymnasium: A Unified Safe Reinforcement Learning Benchmark: Introduction

 \section{Introduction}

-AI systems possess enormous potential to spur societal progress, however, their deployment is frequently hindered by substantial safety considerations \cite{carlson2010increasing, bi2021safety}.
-Distinct from pure reinforcement learning (RL), Safe reinforcement learning (SafeRL) seeks to optimize policies while concurrently adhering to multiple constraints, addressing the challenge of employing RL in scenarios with critical safety implications \cite{tabular-cmdp-1989, altman2021constrained, zhang2023evaluating, ji2023omnisafe}.
+AI systems possess enormous potential to spur societal progress.
+However, their deployment is frequently hindered by substantial safety considerations \cite{carlson2010increasing, bi2021safety, yang2020projection, Bai_Zhang_Tao_Wu_Wang_Xu_2023}.
+Distinct from pure reinforcement learning (RL), Safe reinforcement learning (SafeRL) seeks to optimize policies while concurrently adhering to multiple constraints, addressing the challenge of employing RL in scenarios with critical safety implications \cite{tabular-cmdp-1989, altman2021constrained, zhang2023evaluating, ji2023omnisafe, ji2024ai}.
 This strategy proves particularly pertinent in real-world applications such as autonomous vehicles \cite{feng2023dense} and healthcare \cite{ou2023towards}, where system failures or unsafe actions can result in grave consequences, such as accidents or harm to individuals.
-The incorporation of safety constraints ensures adherence to predefined boundaries and regulatory standards, fostering trust and enabling exploration in environments with high-risk potential.
+In large language models (LLMs), some studies have also shown that the toxicity of the models can be reduced through SafeRL \cite{ji2023beavertails, dai2023safe}.
+Incorporating safety constraints ensures adherence to predefined boundaries and regulatory standards, fostering trust and enabling exploration in environments with high-risk potential.
 Overall, SafeRL is instrumental in guaranteeing the dependable operation of intelligent systems in intricate and high-stake domains.